This is the multi-page printable view of this section. Click here to print.

 Supported OS

-The vulnerability checking function supports checking of libraries installed with a package manager on the following OS.
+- The vulnerability scanning feature supports checking libraries installed via the package manager on the following operating systems.

 | Supported OS |